 Like any marketing tool, measuring KPIs for your link-in-bio tool is essential for streamlining your strategy and getting the results you need.
 We collected data into the LikeShop performance of brands in the first three quarters of 2022 to help you understand the best practices of this social media marketing staple, as well as seasonal shifts in click-through rates.

 There are a couple of things you need to do in order to set up Instagram shopping natively.
 First, make sure your account is an Instagram business account.
 On your profile, go to the settings section, tap business, and select the Set Up Instagram Shopping link.

 Once you click this option, it’s time for you to set up your product catalog through your Meta Commerce Manager.
 Within this Facebook Business feature, you’ll have the ability to add a catalog.
 You can start by selecting your catalog type, and then you can manually upload product information (500 x 500-pixel images, descriptions, price and SKU) or connect a partner platform like Shopify.

-LikeShop is a great way to assess how your content strategy is functioning.
+Dash Hudson’s LikeShop is a great way to assess how your content strategy is functioning.
 Is your audience clicking on your LikeShop posts?
 What types of images are more effective at promoting follower action?
 What caption formulations garner the most movement?
-And finally, what are the call-to-actions that compel people to head to the link in bio?
+And finally, what call-to-actions compel people to head to the link in bio?

 When measuring your performance, the click-through rate (CTR) is definitely the best place to start.
 You want to look at the percentage of followers who are opening your LikeShop page and clicking on content.
 Your historic CTR is important, but understanding where you stack up against the major players in your industry is also absolutely essential for a true picture of your results.